fluent/fluent-plugin-splunk/README.tcp.md

 #### `raw` (the default)

-The value specified by `event_key` parameter is sent to Splunk as event.
+The value specified by `event_key` parameter is sent to Splunk as an event.
 If the key missing in a record, nothing is sent.

 ##### Related parameters